Bescarso/ANPR/README.md

 # 🚘 ANPR (Automatic Number Plate Recognition)

-This project performs **ANPR** using artificial intelligence models and image processing.
+This project implements an **Automatic Number Plate Recognition (ANPR)** system using artificial intelligence models and image processing techniques.
+The system detects the license plate, rotates it to a horizontal position, segments it, and recognizes its characters, enabling efficient automation of vehicle identification processes.

 ## 📖 Description
-The system detects license plates in images and extracts the plate text using two trained **YOLO** models:
+The system detects license plates in images and extracts the license plate text using two models pre-trained with **YOLOv8**:
-- One for locating the **plate**.
+- One to locate the **license plate*** with 99% accuracy.
-- Another for recognizing the **characters**.
+- Another to recognize the **characters** with 69% accuracy.

 ## ⚙️ Dependencies